Th0se/commercial-site/README.md

 # shopping_cart

-Just a simple online shop to teach me some concept.
+An online shop webpage.
+See `commercialSite/README.md` for more detail.